Italy enthralled by ship's tale of two captains

 "Listen Schettino, perhaps you have saved yourself from the sea but I will make you look very bad.
 I will make you pay for this.
 Go on board (Expletive!)"
 De Falco yelled at Schettino during a 4-minute radio exchange made public on Tuesday.

-The Italian word De Falco used, "cazzo" in Italian, is slang for the male sexual organ but it is commonly used to emphasise something, equivalent to "Go on board, damn it".
+The Italian word De Falco used, "cazzo" in Italian, is slang for the male sexual organ but it is commonly used to emphasize something, equivalent to "Go on board, damn it."

 The imperative phrase in Italian -- "Vada a bordo, cazzo!" -- was already on T-shirts by Wednesday morning.

-"Thank You, Captain" was the more sedate headline the country's largest national newspaper, Corriere della Sera, chose on Wednesday, reflecting the gratitude of Italians who see Schettino's behaviour as a national embarrassment.
+"Thank You, Captain" was the more sedate headline the country's largest national newspaper, Corriere della Sera, chose on Wednesday, reflecting the gratitude of Italians who see Schettino's behavior as a national embarrassment.

 "Two men ... two stories, one who humiliates us, the other who redeems.
 Thank you Captain De Falco, our country badly needs people like you," the Corriere della Sera said.